-Students will be assigned to day or evening or weekend clinical experiences in the Nursing Programs {Associate Degree Nursing (ADN) and LPN to ADN Transition}.
+Students will be assigned to day or evening or weekend clinical experiences in the Nursing Programs (Associate Degree Nursing (ADN) and LPN to ADN Transition).
 Specific qualification information for each nursing program is found within the program sections.
-Any questions pertaining to these criteria should be directed to the Office of Advising or to the Nursing office.
+Any questions pertaining to these criteria should be directed to the Nursing office.